alphatechlogics/StockMarketPricePrediction/README.md

 # 📊 Stock Price Prediction App

-Welcome to the **Stock Price Prediction App**, an interactive web application designed to forecast future stock prices using advanced time series modeling techniques.
+Welcome to the **Stock Price Prediction App**, an interactive web application designed to forecast future stock prices using advanced time-series modeling techniques.
 This application leverages an intuitive interface, real-time data retrieval, and an AI-based forecasting library to provide quick and accessible insights for users interested in analyzing and predicting stock market behavior.

 ---